Francesco Ardizzone: Turris

+On 10 January 2023, Ardizzone was loaned by Lecco.
+The signing was made permanent in the summer of 2023, however, Ardizzone made no appearances for Lecco in the first half of the 2023–24 season after Lecco was promoted to Serie B.

+On 1 February 2024, Ardizzone was loaned by Monopoli.

+Taranto

+On 29 August 2024, Ardizzone signed a one-year contract with Taranto.

 International career

-Ardizzone capped 3 times in friendlies and 2 times in 2011 UEFA European Under-19 Football Championship elite qualification for Azzurrini in 2010–11 season.
-In 2011–12 season he was promoted to Italy U20 team.
+Ardizzone was capped 3 times in friendlies and 2 times in 2011 UEFA European Under-19 Football Championship elite qualification for Azzurrini in the 2010–11 season.
+In the 2011–12 season, he was promoted to Italy U20 team.
 He played 3 times in 2011–12 Four Nations Tournament and two additional friendlies against Macedonia and Denmark.

 Personal life

 On 29 January 2021 he tested positive for COVID-19.